-But something else comes through in his second and final completed film in Hollywood.
-“The Southerner.”
-Sentimental almost to the point of condescension, it is an affectionate ode to American resilience and an innate working class decency that stood in stark contrast to the cynicism and factionalism of Europe.
+But something else comes through in his second and final completed film in Hollywood — “The Southerner.”
+Sentimental almost to the point of condescension, it’s an affectionate ode to American resilience and an innate working class decency that stood in stark contrast to the cynicism and factionalism of Europe.

-They settle into a tumbledown shack, struggle through a year of little food, bad nutrition from the possum and fish they eat (pellegra), unfriendly neighbors (J. Caroll Naish and Norman Lloyd) and fickle weather, and the temptation to throw in the towel and take up a wartime factory job to make their own way and their own destiny.
+They settle into a tumbledown shack, struggle through a year of little food, bad nutrition from the possum and fish they eat (pellegra), unfriendly neighbors (J. Caroll Naish and Norman Lloyd) and fickle weather, and the temptation to throw in the towel and take up a wartime factory job.
+They want to make their own way and their own destiny.

 “Jus’ cause we’re havin’ hard times right now, don’t mean we gotta stop nothin’.
 We gotta keep goin’.
 Once we give up, we won’t have the courage to get ourselves back to good times.”